marionettejs/backbone.marionette/CONTRIBUTING.md

 commits or other changes that are not related to the pull request, we will ask you to re-do your pull request.

-### Branch from "dev" not "master"
+### Branch from "minor" or "major," not "master"

-The "master" branch of the Marionette repository is for production release code, and documentation updates only.
-Never create a pull request from the master branch.
-Always create a branch for your work from the "dev" branch.
-This will facilitate easier pull request management for the continuous work that is done in the dev branch.
+README and unit test updates can be opened against Master.

+Code changes should go against the "minor" or "major" branches.
+If your change is backwards compatible then it should be "minor," otherwise go with "major."
+If you're unsure, go with "minor" and we will update it if we need to.

 ### Submit Specs With Your Pull Request